wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/upgrading-agent.rst

 ----------------------

 .. note::
   The agent_upgrade tool is available since Wazuh version 3.0.
-It can only be used to upgrade agents with an actual version equal or greater than 3.0.
+It can only be used to upgrade agents with an actual version equal to or greater than 3.0.
-  It isn't available fot Windows XP agents.
+  It is not available for Windows XP agents.

 To upgrade agents using the command line, use the :doc:`agent_upgrade <../../reference/tools/agent_upgrade>` tool as follows: